Sara99Mo/Natural/README.md

 ## Descrption :-

-This project has some HTML and CSS styling to display a static version of the Natural Page project
+This project has some HTML and CSS styling to display a static version of the Natural Page project.

-This Page is responsive in all devices screen.
+This Page is responsive on all device screens.

 ## Developer :-
 This project developed by Sara Mohamed Al-Farghly.